FuelLabs/sway-libs/libs/bytecode/README.md

 ## Basic Functionality

-Please note that if you are passing the bytecode from the SDK and are including configurable values, the `Vec<u8>` bytecode provided must copied to be mutable.
+Please note that if you are passing the bytecode from the SDK and are including configurable values, the `Vec<u8>` bytecode provided must be copied to be mutable.
 The examples below are intended for internal contract calls.

 ## Contracts